-1 - Use field-provided materials and the factoryprovided air intake screen to route the intake piping as shown in "FIGURE 27" or "FIGURE 28".
+- 1 Use field-provided materials and the factoryprovided air intake screen to route the intake piping as shown in "Figure 27" or "Figure 28".
 Maintain a minimum clearance of 3" (76mm) around the air intake opening.
 The air intake opening (with the protective screen) should always be directed forward or to either side in the upflow position, and either straight out or downward in the horizontal position.
 The air intake piping must not terminate too close to the flooring or a platform.
-Ensure that the intake air inlet will not be obstructed by loose insulation or other items that may clog the debris screen.

-- 2 If intake air is drawn from a ventilated attic ("FIGURE 29") or ventilated crawlspace ("FIGURE 30") the exhaust vent length must not exceed those listed in "TABLE 7".
-If 3" diameter pipe is used, reduce to 2" diameter pipe at the termination point to accommodate the debris screen.
-Use a sheet metal screw to secure the intake pipe to the connector, if desired. - 3 Use a sheet metal screw to secure the intake pipe to the connector, if desired.
+Ensure that the intake air inlet will not be obstructed by loose insulation or other items that may clog the debris screen. - 2 If intake air is drawn from a ventilated attic ("Figure 29") or ventilated crawlspace ("Figure 30") the exhaust vent length must not exceed those listed in "TABLE 6".
+If 3" diameter pipe is used, reduce to 2" diameter pipe at the termination point to accommodate the debris screen. - 3 Use a sheet metal screw to secure the intake pipe to the connector, if desired.